heartandhandstraining/heartandhandstraining.github.io/_posts/2020-08-01-Make-Disciples-of-Them.md

 1. Questions stimulate interest, strike up a conversation, or help learn how a person thinks and direct the conversation in a direction.
 They can be used stimulate thinking and help people reason things out on their own and show the true motives of opposers.
 (Matthew 22: 41-45)

-We must follow Jesus example in asking questions and LISTENING to the answer.Everyone must be quick to listen, slow to speak, slow to anger,for man’s anger does not bring about God’s righteousness.(James 1:19) Wait for patiently for responses to our questions.
+We must follow Jesus example in asking questions and LISTENING to the answer.
+Everyone must be quick to listen, slow to speak, slow to anger,for man’s anger does not bring about God’s righteousness.(James 1:19) Wait for patiently for responses to our questions.
 Listen carefully because we care.

 The difficulty in asking questions is in formulating questions that a person has interest and would be willing to put thought to answer.
 Viewpoint questions invite a person to express thoughts and feelings.